3 Day Pre-school Program

 the Thursday afternoon School Readiness class from 1:00 to 3:30 pm.

-We are fortunate at KCNS to have three dedicated and knowledgeable Early Childhood Educators - Connie, Grazyna and Wendy.
-Each of them is certified in Early Childhood Education and has approximately 20 years of experience in teaching preschool children.
+We are fortunate at KCNS to have three dedicated and knowledgeable Early Childhood Educators - Wendy, Grazyna and Heather.
+Each of them is certified in Early Childhood Education and have years of experience in teaching preschool children.
 Our staff have worked very hard to become a dynamic team and provide a stimulating program for the children.

 All of them participate in professional development workshops and therefore are able to introduce new ideas and activities to the children on a regular basis.
 They believe in learning along with the children and look forward to trying new activities each year.